TL;DR Answer Box

 Introduction

 High earners often bounce between two extremes: splurge and feel guilty, or save hard and feel deprived.
-The antidote isn’t a stricter budget, it’s a smarter system that aligns money with your values so you can enjoy today and build tomorrow.
+The antidote is not a stricter budget.
+It is a smarter system that aligns money with your values so you can enjoy today and build tomorrow.

 Watch: Enjoy Life Now Without Screwing Over Your Future